LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W02-D1-ES6-Classes-Part1.md

 ### Classes that Contain Instances of Other Classes

 - An *object* is also called an *instance* of a class.
-- When a class contains an instance of a class, this is called I.
+- When a class contains an instance of another class, this is called *aggregation*, this is sometimes called the "has a" relationship.
 - It is the way to build an application using multiple objects where each object represents a "thing" in the application.
 - Classes should be "highly coherent" and "loosely coupled".